Measuring productivity dispersion: a parametric approach using the L\'{e}vy alpha-stable distribution: Introduction

+Having established that the data is well fitted by a L\'{e}vy distribution, we can use the estimated parameters to evaluate dispersion.
+We propose the tail parameter as an indicator of dispersion in the tail, and the ratio of the scale to location parameters (similar to the coefficient of variation $(\sigma/\mu)$ for a normal distribution) as an indicator of dispersion in the body of the distribution.
+We compare these metrics with interquantile ratios, the most widely used non-parametric measures of dispersion, which can be designed to measure dispersion in body ($Q_{90}/Q_{10}$) or in the tail ($Q_{95}/Q_{50}$).
+While these metrics are all empirically correlated, the correlations are imperfect, so they capture fairly distinct aspects of dispersion.

+We then proceed with two case studies: the evolution of dispersion in recent years, and the correlation between dispersion and intangible intensity, measured as intangible capital per worker.
+We find that the quantile-based and L\'{e}vy-based metric give similar results.
+First, we find that for our period (2006-2017), there was no overwhelming evidence for a substantial, systematic increase in productivity dispersion in all countries.
+Second, we find a positive, but fairly noisy correlation between intangible intensity and dispersion.
+While the results are similar, we show that our parametric measures are superior because they make it possible to keep negative values, and avoid having to select specific quantiles.
+The results also appear somewhat less noisy with the L\'{e}vy metrics than with the quantile-based metrics.

-Our results relate to four strands of literature.
-The first is the large literature on the distribution of firm sizes \citep{Ijiri/Simon77,Axtell01} and their growth rates \citep{Bottazzietal07,Bottazzi/Secchi11,schwarzkopf2010explanation,holly2013aggregate}, where the types of relevant distributions have been studied in detail, together with relationships between certain moments (typically, it is found that the volatility of growth rates scales with firm size \citep{calvino2018growth}).
-Most related to our work is the work on estimating productivity distributions such as \citep{aoyama2010productivity}, and most closely \citet{gaffeo2008levy} who estimates a L\'{e}vy alpha-stable distribution for the growth rates of sector-level total factor productivity in the US, and, like us, finds a tail exponent lower than two, suggesting an infinite second moment.
-This result persists when repeating the exercise on a larger sample of countries, with mixed results about asymmetry \citep{gaffeo2011distribution}.
-In the present paper, the breadth of the Orbis Europe data improves the statistical power of these estimates, while shedding light on dispersion within industries.
+\paragraph{Literature.} Our results relate to three strands of literature.
+The first is the large body of literature on heavy tails in economics and finance \citep{Mitchell,Mandelbrot1960,Mandelbrot1963,Fama1965,samuelson_1967,Emberchts,fagiolo2008output,gabaix2011granular,acemoglu2017microeconomic, axtell2019dynamics}, more specifically on the distributions of firm sizes \citep{Ijiri/Simon77,Axtell01} and firm growth rates \citep{bottazzi2003common,Bottazzietal07,Bottazzi/Secchi11,schwarzkopf2010explanation,holly2013aggregate,moran}.
+Most related to our study is the work on estimating productivity distributions such as \citet{aoyama2010productivity} who estimate a Generalized Beta model for labour productivity levels\footnote{ Generalized Beta models are defined only over a positive support and thus are not suitable for our data, which contains negative productivity firms. }, \citet{fujiwara2009distribution} who find a power law tail for labour productivity levels\footnote{ See also \citet{aoyama2009labour,mizuno2012power} and \citet{aoyama2015micro}. }, and \citet{gaffeo2008levy,gaffeo2011distribution} who estimates a L\'{e}vy alpha-stable distribution for the growth rates of sector-level total factor productivity.
+In the present paper, we focus on \emph{firm-level} data, productivity \emph{levels}, and productivity measured as \emph{value added per worker}.